 From 1998 to 2004, she represented the 35th Assembly District in the State Assembly.

 Hannah-Beth also co-founded two non-profit organizations, has served as policy-maker in residence at UC Santa Barbara and currently serves as adjunct professor at Antioch University.

 In the Senate, she is chair of the Senate Judiciary Committee, and serves on key committees, including the Budget Committee, the Environmental Quality Committee and the Natural Resources Committee.
-She’s chair of the Select Committee on Passenger Rail, the Joint Legislative Committee on Emergency Management and vice chair of the California Legislative Women’s Caucus.
+She’s also chair of the Select Committee on Passenger Rail, the Joint Legislative Committee on Emergency Management and vice-chair of the California Legislative Women’s Caucus.

 During the six years she served in the State Assembly and now as a State Senator, Hannah-Beth is an effective advocate for improving public education, increasing public safety, improving access to health care, promoting job growth in green industries and others, protecting the environment and protecting the privacy and rights of consumers.

 During her time in the State Assembly, Hannah-Beth served as Chair of the Assembly Committee on Natural Resources and Chair of the Assembly Select Committee on Coastal Protection.
 She served as Chair of the bipartisan Legislative Women’s Caucus and was Chair of the Assembly Environmental Safety and Toxic Materials Committee from 1999-2002.
 She served on a number of standing committees including the Budget Committee, Judiciary Committee and the Higher Education Committee.

 She worked with Democratic and Republican Governors, and authored more than 60 bills that were signed into law.